therror/therror/README.md

 ```
 You can also use [logops](https://github.com/telefonicaid/logops), an error friendly logger that incorporates support off the shell for this functionality.

-**Notifications and logging**: Never miss again a log trace when creating Errors
+**Notifications**: Never miss again a log trace when creating Errors
 ```js
 const Therror = require('therror');